Tag: righteousness

 The past of was gone, a faded memory.
 Perhaps to some it was just an old tale that was from the crazy aunt.
 David and Solomon?
 Sure.
 Whatever you say, Auntie.

-Into hearts that resided in darkness, Isaiah spoke and .
-People who felt oppressed were promised the freedom of planting crops and harvesting them on their own behalf, not under the rule of foreigners.
+Into hearts that resided in , Isaiah spoke light and .
+People who felt oppressed were promised the of planting crops and harvesting them on their own behalf, not under the rule of foreigners.
 Not only that, Isaiah told them that they would turn their backs on their treasured idols.
 They were being told that the little gods that had protected them would be thrown away.
 That’s crazy!

 Isaiah later talks about the earth and garden producing as they should, because God has provided salvation and blessed them.
 Not their idols.
-The of God’s blossoming in the hearts of people who had abandoned their God who had chosen them to bear his .
+The promise of God’s blossoming in the hearts of people who had abandoned their God who had chosen them to bear his .

 Death to life.
-During this series of devotions, we haven’t spoken much on Lent, but with this last devotion for the series it seems appropriate.
+During this series of devotions, we haven’t spoken much on , but with this last devotion for the series it seems appropriate.
 Lent comes from Old English and German, meaning spring.
 Spring comes at the of Winter (the land almost “dead”, but waiting to come alive).
 Just like the Jews, who were in their “Winter”, so are we before our salvation.

 Paul and Apollos worked on ground that wasn’t yet “alive”.
 Yet, they planted the faith and watered it.
 Eventually, new growth in dead ground came alive and blossomed.
 While others were fighting over who they followed (Paul, Apollos, or others), these coworkers in Christ looked ahead to see a crop that God empowered them to see, even if they did not see it now.

 Our bridge from death to life and from past to future is the legacy of our faith.
 Paul proclaims it best, “…as you eat this bread and drink the cup, you proclaim the Lord’s death until he comes.”
 The past and future.
-While we remember and the past, we must look to the future of ourselves, our family, our , our faith, and the world.
+While we remember and honor the past, we must look to the future of ourselves, our family, our , our faith, and the world.

 1) What do you think the future of this church should look like?
 What can you do to help that vision come to pass?